reymillenium/expensy_flutter/README.md

 # Expensy 💵

-This is an answering questions app, using Flutter.
-It is a single screen app with a simple functionality but with full-on custom styling.
+This is an expenses listing app, using Flutter.
+It is a single screen app with a simple functionality but with a full-on custom styling.

 ## Extra Dependencies